Also known as a clavicle fracture, a collarbone fracture is fairly common and can happen to people at any age.

-A sling or a figure eight wrap is recommended to support the arm in a healing position and relieve pain.
-Your physician may suggest pain medication such as acetaminophen.
+Physicians recommend using a sling or a figure eight wrap to support the arm in a healing position and relieve pain.
+Your physician may also suggest pain medication such as acetaminophen.

 Depending of the severity of the fracture, pins, plates and screws can be surgically implanted to hold the bone in place.
-Some pain is common after surgery as it is part of the healing process.
+Further, some pain is common after surgery as it is part of the healing process.
 Medication for short term pain relief is usually prescribed.

-Physical therapy will usually start with gentle exercise that will gradually incorporate strengthening.
-It will be a slow process, but in order to return to the activities you enjoy it is very important to follow a physical therapy plan.
+Moreover, physical therapy will usually start with gentle exercise.
+It will then gradually incorporate strengthening.
+It will be a slow process, but in order to return to the activities you enjoy, it is very important to follow a physical therapy plan.

 For more information please go to orthoinfo.aaos.org